Mtillmann/chapters/readme.md

 ```

 > the constructor will not accept any input due to javascript's order of initialization which prevents the parse method
-> from having access to cerain locally defined properties and methods.
+> from having access to certain locally defined properties and methods.

 ### `static create (input?: string | MediaItem): MediaItem`